kowloon-central/kowln/index.md

 [Link](url) and ![Image](src)
 ```
+You can download [yoroi-wallet] (https://yoroi-wallet.com/#/), click on delegation, and type "KOWLN"

-For more details please see [cardanoscan.io](https://cardanoscan.io/pool/73a2cf679cce99614176523741aa05942722890b632184e377724df1).
+For pool details, please see [adapools.org](https://adapools.org/pool/73a2cf679cce99614176523741aa05942722890b632184e377724df1).

 ### Support or Contact

-Having trouble with this Page?
-Please contact <a href="https://telegram.me/patrickwclau">Our Support via Telegram</a> for details.
+You can join our Ada page for the latest news at <a href="https://telegram.me/kowln">our telegram group</a>.